Stop losing winnable deals

 These rules were developed by Jill Konrath, an internationally recognized sales strategist and speaker whose clients include IBM, GE, and Hilton.

-What sets the SNAP Selling methodology apart?
+What sets the SNAP method apart?

 As with any sales methodology, there are tons of moving parts, and the SNAP Selling methodology is no exception.
 Understanding how they fit together will help you adopt this framework successfully for your own team.